PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 Currently, the NLU-model does not use any pre-trained embeddings.
 If in the future we want to recognize named entities, it might be useful to add such pre-trained embeddings, e.g. via Spacy.
 More information is provided [here](https://rasa.com/docs/rasa/tuning-your-model).
 Note that using Spacy requires installing spacy as well as the specific embeddings, e.g. "nl_core_news_lg."

 ### Rasa Version
 Currently, the model is trained in Rasa 3.0.5.
 Different Rasa versions are not necessarily compatible w.r.t. e.g. layout of the language model files, so we should eventually choose a specific Rasa version, probably the most current one.
 See [here](https://rasa.com/docs/rasa/changelog) for the changelog for Rasa Open Source.
-See [#55](https://github.com/PerfectFit-project/virtual-coach-server/issues/55).

 ### Agent Name
 The agent name is set in the "domain.yml"-file in the slot "agent_name."
 Changing this name in said file requires retraining the model.